OPENSSL-QUIC(7ossl) OpenSSL OPENSSL-QUIC(7ossl)

 nonblocking mode.
 QUIC requires the use of a nonblocking network

-BIO, therefore the blocking mode at the application level must be
+BIO, therefore the blocking mode at the application level can be

 explicitly configured by the application using the new